100 Kinnelon Road, Kinnelon, NJ 07405(For driving / GPS address)

 Overlooking the Park’s pristine lake, a patio adjacent to The Casino is perfect for cocktail receptions, boasts gorgeous views and is also available for rentals.

-Picnics and Ball fields: Plan a fun picnic for family and friends.
-In the nearby fields, toss a Frisbee or play catch.
+Picnics and Athletic Field: Plan a fun picnic for family and friends.
+In the nearby athletic field, toss a Frisbee or play catch.
 There are picnic tables and charcoal grills.

 If your group is larger than 25 people, take advantage of reservable picnic site that includes shelters, tents, picnic tables, and charcoal grills.
-You can also reserve the ball field to organize a softball or soccer game.
-For reservations, call 973.326.7601, option 1.
+You can also reserve the athletic field to organize a softball or soccer game.
+For reservations, call 973.326.7631, option 1.

 In June 1963, the Morris County Park Commission acquired its first parcel of land that would become Silas Condit County Park.
 The Park was dedicated in September 1964.